105 – Queen’s University

-For further information about scholarships, awards, bursaries and government student financial assistance, contact Student Awards at 613-533-2216, email firstname.lastname@example.org or visit the student awards website.
+For further information about scholarships, awards, bursaries and government student financial assistance, call Student Awards at 613-533-2216, email Student Awards or visit the Student Awards website.

-Students are required to pay a $90 non-refundable Queen’s University administrative fee to the OUAC.
+Students are required to pay a $95 non-refundable Queen’s University administrative fee to the OUAC (includes transfer credit evaluation).

-For all programs except Commerce, it is strongly recommended that a PSE is submitted by February 15.
+For all programs except Commerce, it is strongly recommended that a PSE be submitted by February 1.
 For applicants whose marks fall within a critical grade range, Queen’s may consider the PSE in support of their application.

 Students must continue to use SOLUS to monitor the status of their application(s).
 It is each student’s responsibility to ensure that they submit all required documentation to Queen’s and Queen’s receives it by the document deadline.

-- High school applicants should provide a complete school transcript, mid‑year or predicted marks for in-progress courses, and a list of all courses in which they are registered during their final year of high school.
+- High school applicants should provide a complete school transcript, mid‑year or predicted marks for in-progress courses, and a list of all courses they are registered in during their final year of high school.